Canoe-Kayak trips on the Dordogne

 Want to relax and get a change of scenery for a day?

-Come sail on the Dordogne , between Corrèze and Lot.
-Discover the villages of Beaulieu sur Dordogne, Gluges , Creysse and Meyronne, seen from the river.
-A real moment of wonder and freedom with family or friends.
+Come and paddle down the Dordogne River, between Corrèze and Lot.
+Discover the villages of Beaulieu-sur-Dordogne, Gluges, Creysse, and Meyronne, all seen from the river.
+A truly wonderful and liberating experience awaits you during your canoe trip with family or friends.

 3 rental bases with Canoës Safaraid

-Wildest part of the Corrèze Dordogne , alternating between wooded hills and small, amusing rapids
+part The wildest of the Dordogne in the Corrèze region, alternating between wooded hills and fun little rapids

 Departing from Vayrac : “The essential”